Euclidean matchings and minimality of hyperplane arrangements: Local system homology of line arrangements

 Now we want to compute the boundary $\partial_2$.
 To simplify the notation, denote a $2$-cell $\cell{D,\{p\}}$ also by $\cell{D,p}$, where $p \in \R^2$ is the intersection point of two or more lines of $\A$.

 It is convenient to assign the orientation of the $2$-cells so that they behave well with respect to the matching.
 Given a $2$-cell $\cell{D,p} \not\in N(C_0)$, we choose the orientation in the following way.
 Let $\ell, \ell'$ be the two walls of $D$ that pass through $p$.
 Let $\ell$ be the one that does not separate $D$ from $C_0$ if it exists, or otherwise the closest one to $x_0$.
 Then the orientation of $\cell{D,p}$ is the one for which $[\cell{D,p}, \cell{D,\ell}]_\Z = 1$.
 The orientation of the $2$-cells in $N(C_0)$ is assigned arbitrarily.
 The reason of this choice is that the incidence number between two matched cells is always $+1$.
 Indeed, if $C'$ is the chamber such that $X_{C'}=\ell'$, then $\cell{D,p} \in N(C')$ by construction.

 We are going to show that there is a correspondence between alternating paths from critical $2$-cells to critical $1$-cells and certain sequences of elements of $\L_1(\A)$.
+Consider an alternating path of the form